-PowerBlock Sport 24 review in a sentence: a great Bowflex rival for newcomers to home strength training, even if they do look a little peculiar.
+PowerBlock Sport 2.4 Adjustable Dumbbell review in a sentence: a great Bowflex rival for newcomers to home strength training, even if they do look a little peculiar.

-Strength training with the best dumbbells is a great way of toning up, building muscle and burning fat.
-However, they are fairly bulky and require a decent amount of room to house a good spread of weights for performing a variety of exercises.
+However, they are pretty bulky and require a decent amount of room to house a good spread of weights for performing various exercises.
 So, what if you don’t have enough space for a full, commercial gym-style weights rack?

-Measuring 25cm in length and 14cm in width, the Sport 24 are the most compact set of weights that PowerBlock currently offers and, as a result, can’t be expanded with additional kits.
-Instead, these nifty little numbers offer 1.5kg to 11kg in approximately 2.25kg increments (they are originally for the US market, so weight is listed in poundage, which is irritating).
+Measuring 25 cm in length and 14 cm in width, the Sport 2.4 is the most compact set of weights that PowerBlock currently offers and, as a result, can’t be expanded with additional kits.
+Instead, these nifty little numbers offer 1.5 kg to 11 kg in approximately 2.25 kg increments (they are originally for the US market, so weight is listed in poundage, which is irritating for my European mind).

-Perfect for HIIT (high intensity interval training), where swapping between weights and exercises is frequent, or punishing drop sets, an adjustable dumbbell allows for quick and easy weight adjustment without the need for a massive selection of dumbbells.
+Perfect for HIIT (high-intensity interval training), where swapping between weights and exercises are frequent or punishing drop sets, an adjustable dumbbell allows for quick and easy weight adjustment without the need for a massive selection of dumbbells.

 They might not look like the traditional rubber or steel dumbbells - or even the twist-to-select adjustable dumbbells from Bowflex and Men’s Fitness - but they actually feel surprisingly good in the hand, offering a stable grip and proving compact enough to perform a variety of strength exercises, from lying presses to bicep curls and beyond.